willbedford/KSP-Multitasker/README.md

 Each instance of a task will have a unique EVENT_ID and NI_CALLBACK_ID, which is useful if you need to use commands such as stop_wait().
 In effect, a task can be thought of as a custom callback.

-It is recommended that you use the latest version of the SublimeKSP compiler, and make sure 'Optimize Compiled Code' is enabled.
+It is recommended that you use the latest version of the SublimeKSP compiler (https://github.com/nojanath/SublimeKSP), and make sure 'Optimize Compiled Code' is enabled.

 ## Caveats
-You are advised not to use the custom event par 'EVENT_PAR_0' for any other note events, but if you must, make sure the value is always less than 20000000.
+You are advised not to use the custom event par 'EVENT_PAR_0' for any note events in your main script, but if you must, make sure the value is always less than 20000000.

 You can't call tasks from within other tasks.
 You also can't call tasks from the release callback.